Higher-order approximation for uncertainty quantification in time series analysis: Main result

 While the detailed proof of Theorem \ref{th:weakconvSRD} is given in Appendices \ref{app:proofmain}, \ref{se:appendixB}, and \ref{se:appendixc1}, we aim here to provide a roadmap of our proofs and to emphasize some of the main technical challenges.

-Not surprisingly, the proof requires convergence of the finite-dimensional distributions and tightness; see Sections \ref{subse:fdd} and \ref{subse:tightness}, respectively.
-While one does not face any major issues in proving convergence of the finite-dimensional distributions, the main technical challenges arise in the proof of tightness.
-Those challenges are subject of this section.
+For a proof of convergence in distribution as stated in Theorem \ref{th:weakconvSRD}, convergence of the finite-dimensional distributions and tightness are being established; see Sections \ref{subse:fdd} and \ref{subse:tightness}, respectively.
+While proving convergence of the finite-dimensional distributions can be considered straightforward, the main technical challenges arise in the proof of tightness.
+These challenges are the subject of this section.